 WHAT WE'RE ACQUIRING:

-The series will develop and acquire projects by established academics and by rising scholars who place a premium on rigorous archival and field research, on theoretical and methodological innovation, and on accessible and elegant writing.
+The series cultivates and acquires projects by established academics and by rising scholars who place a premium on rigorous archival and field research, on theoretical and methodological innovation, and on accessible and elegant writing.
 Works that integrate comparative and global perspectives are especially welcome.
-The series is open to a wide range of approaches to the study of Palestine and the Palestinians including, but not limited to, the fields of history, anthropology, literature, political economy, sociology, religion, international relations, post-colonial studies, environmental studies, visual culture, and media studies.
+The series is open to a wide range of approaches to the study of and the Palestinians including, but not limited to, the fields of history, anthropology, literature, political economy, sociology, religious studies, international relations, post-colonial studies, environmental studies, visual culture, and media studies.
 With rare exceptions, the series does not publish unrevised doctoral dissertations or award contracts in advance of submission of a completed manuscript.

 We are currently accepting submissions for this series on a rolling basis.
-To receive full consideration please email a book proposal and your CV to the editorial committee at email@example.com UC Press Book Proposal Guidelines can be found at www.ucpress.edu/go/bookproposal.
+To receive full consideration please email a book proposal and your CV to the editorial committee at email@example.com.
+UC Press Book Proposal Guidelines can be found here.